visit to HPU

 - The total of grant and scholarship funds from all sources (institutional, state, federal and outside/private) may not exceed the total of direct education costs (i.e., tuition & fees and room & board for residential students; or tuition & fees for off-campus students) plus books & supplies.

-- Financial Aid recipients must be making Satisfactory Academic Progress and be in good academic standing with the college.
-Students who change their enrollment status (full time to part time) or withdraw from the college may not meet the standards of the Satisfactory Academic Progress Policy and could forfeit future financial aid.
+- Financial Aid recipients must be making Satisfactory Academic Progress and be in good academic standing with the university.
+Students who change their enrollment status (full time to part time) or withdraw from the university may not meet the standards of the Satisfactory Academic Progress Policy and could forfeit future financial aid.
 For more information on the Standards of Academic Progress or before dropping a class, please check with the Student Financial Planning Office.

 - Federal and state awards are contingent upon fund appropriations and their receipt by the University, and are subject to change during the academic year.